The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Introduction

 As a remark, these tables make clear that there is a version of Ennola duality for subgroups.
 Recall that Ennola duality is broadly the principle that information about representations of a twisted group of Lie type at $q$ can be obtained from the untwisted group at `$-q$', at least in terms of numerical and combinatorial information.
 Tables \ref{tab:e6curlyS} and \ref{tab:2e6curlyS} display the same duality.
-This will be explored further in a future paper.
+This is explored more in \cite{craven2022}.

-In theory our methods can be used for the remaining families of exceptional groups of Lie type, $E_7(q)$ and $E_8(q)$.
-We refrain from exhausting their effectiveness in this paper, and satisfy ourselves with a partial result, completing the determination of those almost simple subgroups that act irreducibly on either the minimal or adjoint module.
-A partial answer was given in \cite{liebeckseitz2004a}, which gave a complete list of the possible subgroups, but left the number of conjugacy classes of such groups open for groups that are not of Lie type in defining characteristic.
-In all cases, such a group is unique up to conjugacy in $E_7$ and $E_8$.

-\begin{thm} Let $H$ be a finite almost simple subgroup of an exceptional algebraic group $\mbG$ of type $E_7$ and $E_8$, and suppose that $H$ is not Lie type in defining characteristic.
-If $H$ acts irreducibly on either the minimal or adjoint module for $\mbG$, then $H$ is unique up to $\mbG$-conjugacy. \end{thm}

-Our approach can work for subgroups that are not irreducible, and we give in Example \ref{ex:j3} the case of the sporadic simple group $J_3$ in $E_8(q)$ for $q$ even, where we can prove that it is unique up to conjugacy (and is not maximal) despite it acting on the adjoint module with three composition factors.

-We should also mention the following result, which was produced in the process of determining the maximal subgroups of $F_4(q)$ for $q$ even (see Remark \ref{rem:psl213}).

-\begin{thm} There are exactly three conjugacy classes of maximal subgroups $\PGL_2(13)$ in ${}^2\!F_4(8)$, permuted transitively by the field automorphism. \end{thm}
+We should also mention that, in the process of determining the maximal subgroups of $F_4(q)$ for $q$ even, a new maximal subgroup of the large Ree groups was found. (see Remark \ref{rem:psl213}).
+There are exactly three conjugacy classes of maximal subgroups $\PGL_2(13)$ in ${}^2\!F_4(8)$, permuted transitively by the field automorphism.
 We explicitly mention this as this subgroup was erroneously excluded in \cite{malle1991}.
-In addition, another error came to light during the production of these results, in the main theorem of \cite{cohenwales1997}: the Lie primitive subgroups $\PSL_2(11)$ are missing from their list (see Section \ref{sec:e6;psl211}, and Tables \ref{tab:e6curlyS} and \ref{tab:2e6curlyS}).
+In addition, another error came to light during the production of these results, in the main theorem of \cite{cohenwales1997}: the Lie primitive subgroups $\PSL_2(11)$ in $F_4(\C)$ are missing from their list (see Section \ref{sec:e6;psl211}, and Tables \ref{tab:e6curlyS} and \ref{tab:2e6curlyS}).

+All of the subgroups in $\mc S$ have previously been constructed in the algebraic group, with many in \cite{cohenwales1997}, with the exceptions of $\SL_2(8)$ in $F_4$ for $p=7$ (which was erroneously ruled out in \cite{magaardphd}) and $\PSL_2(11)$ in $E_6$ (which was erroneously ruled out in both \cite{aschbacherE6Vun} and \cite{cohenwales1997}).
+What is new is in many cases the structure of the normalizer of the simple group, and in almost all cases the number of conjugacy classes, the actions of the outer automorphisms, and the specific finite groups into which these subgroups embed.